AlegriaForman/angular_CRUD_two_resourceAPI/README.md

-##Refactor Your Two Resource App to use Directives
+##Refactor Your Two Resource App to use Directives and add Sass

 1. Open a terminal and type 'npm install'
 2. Type 'mongod' in your terminal to engage MongoDB.